The competition in the mobile market is intense. App validation is one way to see if your idea stands a chance and is worth the investment.

 MVPs usually lack in quality and are quite bare overall, but they do what they’re created to do.
 That is, they evaluate your app idea on the actual market and let you receive valuable feedback to see whether your idea, after all the research, is actually popular among customers.

-In agile, validation is never finished completely, since the methodology itself is based on sprints, partial launches, and constant upgrades.
+In agile, application idea validation is never finished completely since the methodology itself is based on sprints, partial launches, and constant upgrades.
 Changes will come one after another during the following stages, too.
 However, knowing beforehand whether your idea is valid makes a huge difference for your investments.

 That is, it has the potential to save you the cost of developing an unmarketable app, which is a lot of money.